TanakaLun/NagramX/README.md

 # Nagram X Yukino Ver
-A variant of [NagramX](https://github.com/risin42/NagramX) without additional features.
+A variant of [NagramX](https://github.com/risin42/NagramX) without any additional features.

 This repository exists only for the needs of Custom API and FCM